 Much like other muscles in our bodies.
 If you exercise your facial muscles regularly you should start to see a tightening or firming of your features.
 Throw in a Massage, and you’ll also benefit from extra blood flow.
 More blood flow…More glow.

-Facial massage and exercise has remained firmly in my beauty regimen for as long as I can remember.
+Facial massage and exercise have remained firmly in my beauty regimen for as long as I can remember.
 Starting with a Cleo facial exerciser (well before I needed it) to copying one of my favourite You Tubers Lisa Eldridge whilst she delivered her mesmerising facial massage.

 Over the years, I’ve used all kinds of electrical facial gadgetry.
 Including Tua Viso which passively stimulates the facial muscles with tiny electrical impulses.
 I’ve had to reign back my Tua Viso use a little due to my heart condition, going overboard seems to cause odd heart sensations for me as it can interrupt normal rhythm.
 The very reason it’s not recommended for those of us with heart problems; I’ve never been one to do as I’m told (within reason).